tonylitianyu/Swarm-Segregation/README.md

 Since this is a class project, the python code cannot be made public.
 If you are interested, please contact me for more detials.

+#### Approach

+The robots in different colors represent different virtual body radius.
+The green robots have twice the radius of the red robots while the blue robots have three times the radius of the red robots.
+Each robot, no matter what color it is, will be governed by the same rule.
+The rule is defined by three vectors:

+1. A gravitational pulling towards a common target (the center, in this case).
+2. A random motion vector, which is the effect of vibration
+3. A repulsive vector that moves away from neighbors, which is the effect of collision

 #### Full Demo Video: